 - Mount Juheul (主屹, 주흘) is a mountain on the Gyeongsangbukdo (慶商北道, 경상북도) and Chungcheongbukdo (忠靑北道, 충청북도) border.

-- 扶桑(부상) – Refers to either a mysterious land to the East or a mythical tree.
+- 扶桑(부상) – Refers to mythical land to the east of China.
 It is sometimes used to refer to Japan.
 For more information, read more information on the Wikipedia entry on Fusang.

 - The old general referred to in the poem is Won Gyun (元均, 원균), a general during the Japanese Invasions of Korea (1592-1598).
 He was of a Weonju Won Clan (原州元氏, 원주원씨), a distinguished military family clan.
 He is, however, criticized in his poem.